patrickSeal/CP2077MM/README.md

 ## Currently supported features
-- Installing mods from zip files (into the standard directory)
+﻿- Installing mods from zip/rar archives (into the standard directory)
-- Deleting mods safely (using the Uninstall by ID option => easier option will be added in the next update)
+- Deleting mods safely
 - Informing about requirements when installing a mod
 - Informing about requirements of installed mods, if not installed
 - Uses NexusModsAPI for metadata information about the mods
 - Verifys a mod with NexusMods hash
+- Update information for all your installed mods

 ## Features in Development
+- Working: adding a feature to change the load order of different archive files
+- Working: adding a feature to scan for already installed mods (profiler is already done, analysis in development)
-+ adding non standard installation options for mods (maybe through json file provided by the mod author or the mod manager)
+- Paused: adding non standard installation options for mods (maybe through json file provided by the mod author or the mod manager)
-+ adding update mod functionality

 ## Features that potentially will be added in the future
  - Managing config files of mods